Billingsgate: Fish market

-Billingsgate Fish Market was formally established by an Act of Parliament in 1699 to be "a free and open market for all sorts of fish whatsoever".
+Billingsgate Fish Market was formally established by an act of Parliament in 1699, the Billingsgate, etc. Act 1698 (10 Will.
+3. c.
+13), to be "a free and open market for all sorts of fish whatsoever".
 Oranges, lemons, and Spanish onions were also landed there, alongside the other main commodities, coal and salt.
 In 1849, the fish market was moved off the streets into its own riverside building, which was subsequently demolished (c.
 1873) and replaced by an arcaded-market hall (designed by City architect Horace Jones, built by John Mowlem) in 1875.

 In 1982, Billingsgate Fish Market was relocated to its present location close to Canary Wharf in east London.
 The original riverside market building was then refurbished by the architect Richard Rogers to provide office accommodation and an entertainment venue.

 The raucous cries of the fish vendors gave rise to the word Billingsgate as a synonym for profanity or offensive language.

-Within the Ward are the Customs House and the Watermen's Hall, built in 1780 and the city's only surviving Georgian Livery company hall.
+Within the ward are the Custom House and the Watermen's Hall, built in 1780 and the city's only surviving Georgian livery company hall.
 Centennium House in Lower Thames Street has Roman baths within its basement foundations.